Spanish Currencies: Your Own Personal Currency Travel Guide

-Well, you are all ready to use, give, and save your Pesos, but what about something more familiar like Dollars?
+Well, you are all ready to use, give, and save your pesos, but what about something more familiar like dollars?
 Do you think it will be similar?
 Well, let’s take a look and see.

-The remaining 10 Spanish Currencies that do not follow the Peso or Dollar usages are more like works of art then they are currencies.
-Remember our little chat about colonization?
-Well, these currencies also come from countries that were colonized.
-Despite that, they kept their heritage embedded in the smaller things, like the names of their currency.
-Interestingly enough, they are all based on national birds, indigenous groups, and even great warriors and explorers who the people remember…dearly or not.
-Don’t believe us?
-We’ll go over this brief description.
-For curiosity’s sake, check out these facts from our ‘associates’ at Onda Trading Facts.
+These so-called “irregular” currencies are more like works of art than they are currencies.
+Despite the pressures of colonization, these countries have kept the details of their heritage embedded in symbols within their currency, such as the names of their currency.
+Interestingly enough, they are all based on national birds, indigenous groups, and even great warriors and explorers who the people remember.
+For more details on this, check out these facts from Onda Trading Facts.

 Whether you are a collector of Spanish currencies, have a huge bucket list to travel to every Spanish-speaking company, or actually DO win that final round of Spanish Quotes from the game show in our last blog post, understanding Spanish currency is an essential tool.
 The value of money always changes, but its history does not.
 Try to put a price on that!

 Would you like more titles about using Spanish abroad?
 Check these out!